 UV radiometers for UV purifier sensor validation (4)Reference radiometers for validation of water purifier duty sensors according to guideline DVGW W 294-3:2006 and ÖNORM M 5873

-UV radiometers for UV hazard assessment in workplaces (1)Radiometers for hazard assessment of artificial UV radiation in workplaces according to European Community guideline 2006/25/EC.
+UV radiometers for UV health & safety risk management (3)Radiometers for hazard assessment of artificial UV radiation in workplaces according to European Community guideline 2006/25/EC as well as for hazard assessment of natural UV radiation in workplaces according to ISO 17166 standard (UV-Index)

-Other UV radiometers and dataloggers (4)UV radiometers and UV dataloggers compliant with other standards or calibrated and configured according to customer’s requirements
+Customized UV radiometers and UV dataloggers (4)UV radiometers and UV dataloggers compliant with other standards or calibrated and configured according to customer’s requirements